 2.3 Desoldering Braid/Wick

 No longer in everyday use, some technicians still swear by the good old desoldering braid.
 These ropes of tiny woven copper wires wick up any nearby solder once heated.
-To use the braid, you place new braid on top of the hole or solder and then apply heat until saturated.
+You place a new braid on top of the hole or solder and then apply heat until saturated to use the braid.